-A copy of withdrawal requests will be placed in the pupil's educational record.

-- 13.3 The Principal or an appropriate designated person will discuss the request with parents and take appropriate action. - 13.4 Alternative work will be given to pupils who are withdrawn from sex education. - 13.5 If a parent or carer requests that their child be removed from 'sex education', the school will provide support by ensuring the child understands that if they have questions they may still speak with a member of staff directly.
+- 13.2 Requests for withdrawal should be put in writing and addressed to the Head of School.
+A copy of withdrawal requests will be placed in the pupil's educational record. - 13.3 The Head of School or an appropriate designated person will discuss the request with parents and take appropriate action. - 13.4 Alternative work will be given to pupils who are withdrawn from sex education. - 13.5 If a parent or carer requests that their child be removed from 'sex education', the school will provide support by ensuring the child understands that if they have questions they may still speak with a member of staff directly.